rpdharanidhar/Ansible_v1/lamp-stack/README.md

 *Clone this repository*
 https://OCIWolfPack@dev.azure.com/OCIWolfPack/Ansible/_git/Ansible

 cd lamp-stack

-Make sure to replace the IP of your remote server in the .ini file
+Make sure to replace the IP of your remote server in the inventory.ini file and the private-key for your VM instance

-*And run the following command* ansible-playbook -i inventory.ini lamp-depl.yaml and add the block of cmd to see the log for the last run "|tee logfile.log"
+*And run the following command*

+ansible-playbook -i inventory.ini lamp-depl.yaml and
+add the block of cmd to see the log for the last run "|tee logfile.log"